 Largest Contentful Paint (LCP)

 The Largest Contentful Paint (LCP) measures a website’s performance.
 This performance measure is timing how long it takes for the most prominent featured image or text block to load.
-A good LCP score is less than 2.5 seconds, ideally under 1.2 seconds.
+A good LCP score is under 2.5 seconds.
 The table below gives the full range of scores, including a Poor one.

 First Input Delay (FID)